Skip to content

 Type --help for more information.

-A Declarative Pipelines project is configured using a pipeline specification file and executed with spark-pipelines shell script.
+A Declarative Pipelines project can be executed with spark-pipelines shell script.

 Declarative Pipelines uses Python decorators to describe tables, views and flows, declaratively.